zowe/docs-site/docs/extend/extend-apiml/api-mediation-caching-service.md

 The key/value pairs are stored only in the memory of a single instance of the service.
 As such, the key/value pairs do not persist.
 ## How to start the service

 By default, the Caching service starts along with the other Zowe components.
-To prevent the Caching service from starting, set the following parameter to `false`:
+To prevent the Caching service from starting, set

-`zowe_apiml_caching_service_start`

-This parameter is defined in the ansible playbooks.

-When this parameter is set to `false`, the parameter appends to the `instance.env` configuration file, which is used at Zowe start time.
+`components.caching-service.enabled` to `false` in `zowe.yaml`.

 ## Methods to use the Caching service API